bachino90/recipes/README.md

 # Going from M(massive)VC to M(minimum)VC - Part one

 All who start developing iOS apps begin with **MVC**, Model View Controller.
 In the beginning thats fine, you get little view controllers with all the business logic and network requests inside.
-But when the project begins to grow, you realize the code is a mess (a lot of code with different purpose in a single file), untestable (Have you ever try to test a view controller with its lifecycle and dependencies? in the part two of the article we'll talk about this), and unscalable (Have you ever tried to add different kinds of `UITableViewCell` to an existing `UITableViewDataSource`?)
+But when the project begins to grow, you realize the code is a mess (a lot of code with different purpose in a single file), untestable (Have you ever tried to test a view controller with its lifecycle and dependencies? in the part two of the article we'll talk about this), and unscalable (Have you ever tried to add different kinds of `UITableViewCell` to an existing `UITableViewDataSource`?)

 It is impossible to include all types of view controller, but one of the most common is the table view controller where you can list anything.
 So we are going to focus on it.